 Long polka choreographies existed in the 19th century, choreographed for dance academy balls.
-In the 1840s, Henri Cellarius, Charles D'Albert and Charles Durang were the three most famous French/English/American dance masters.
+In the 1840s, Henri Cellarius, Charles D'Albert and Charles Durang were three of the most famous French/English/American dance masters.
 All three of them choreographed long polka sequences.

-A polka sequence by Henri Cellarius, c.1845.
+Here is a long polka sequence by Henri Cellarius, c.1845.
 It's 128 bars long, exactly the same length as my Bohemian National Polka (Feuerfest Polka) choreography.